Service

 You may be contacted by a genetic counsellor or asked to attend an appointment.
 The aim of this is to obtain a family history (as far back as your grandparents, if possible), discuss any concerns you may have, and give information about the condition.

 If appropriate, we may then make an appointment for you to see the medical consultant or a genetic counsellor in clinical genetics at a clinic.
-These are held at Musgrove Park Hospital, South Petherton Hospital or in Bristol.
+These are held at various locations across the region by video, telephone or at Parkgate House.
 In many cases, you will see a genetic counsellor rather than a consultant.

 We will arrange further counsellor clinic appointments as needed.
 In some cases, a second medical consultant clinic appointment may be needed.